holidayextras/holidayextras.github.com/_jobs/full-stack-developer.md

 Come and help us build products that get people excited about their trips and that they depend on for hassle-free travel (please be prepared to show us how great you are with examples of previous work and delivery)

-If this fantastic role sounds like you and you would like to work with a Sunday Times 100 Best Companies to Work For then please hit the ‘Join Us’ button now to submit your CV and cover letter.
+If this fantastic role sounds like you and you would like to work with a Sunday Times 100 Best Companies to Work For then please submit your CV and cover letter to [join@holidayextras.com](mailto:join@holidayextras.com).

 We look forward to hearing from you!